 - Voiding cystourethrogram.
 To test for abnormal urine flow, your doctor inserts a small tube (catheter) through the urethra, injects dye into your bladder, and takes X-rays of your kidneys, ureters, bladder and urethra before and during urination.

 - Renal nuclear scan.
-Similar to an IVP, your doctor or a technician injects dye that contains a small amount of radioactive material into your arm.
+Your doctor or a technician injects dye that contains a small amount of radioactive material into your arm.
 A special camera detects the radioactivity and produces images that your doctor uses to evaluate the urinary system.